bw1129/PIDtoolbox/README.md

 * PIDtoolbox has been confirmed to run on Windows7/8/10 64bit machines, and Mac 10.11 (El capitan), 10.13 (Sierra) and 10.14 (Mojave).
 If you have issues installing Matlab runtime, or running PIDtoolbox, please post **<a href="https://github.com/bw1129/PIDtoolbox/issues" target="blank">feedback here</a>**, or post a response in the **<a href="https://www.facebook.com/groups/291745494678694/?ref=bookmarks" target="blank">Betaflight BlackBox Log Review Facebook group</a>**.

+* If you have Matlab and all the required toolboxes you can simply download the source code (download from the **<a href="https://github.com/bw1129/PIDtoolbox/releases" target="blank">releases</a>** page for the most up to date and platform-specific source code), and run from the command window.

 # Quick Guide

 For a detailed guide to PIDtoolbox, please visit the **<a href="https://github.com/bw1129/PIDtoolbox/wiki/PIDtoolbox-user-guide" target="blank">PIDtoolbox Wiki page</a>**.